Bodigrim/tasty-bench/README.md

 `criterion` and `gauge` print maximum of core's wall-clock time.
 It also means that `tasty-bench` cannot measure time spent out of process,
 e. g., calls to other executables.

+You have the option to measure wall-clock time instead, using the `TimeMode` tasty option or the `--time-mode` CLI flag.

 ## Statistical model